Anne de Montmorency, 1st Duke of Montmorency: Truce of Vaucelles

-In October 1555, the Emperor began the process of his abdications, ceding control of first Nederland and then Spain to his son Philip.
+In October 1555, the Emperor began the process of his abdications, ceding control of first the Netherlands and then Spain to his son Philip.
 This process was useful to the resumption of peace talks, as much of Henri's hatred of the Imperial camp was personally directed at the Emperor Charles, and he had less personal animosity towards Philip.
 Negotiations opened, at first on the more specific issue of ransoms for the imprisoned nobility, before they expanded in December to a more extensive conference.
 As it remained nominally only a discussion of ransoms, Montmorency's nephew Coligny led the talks for the French.
 He considered withdrawing in late January 1556, but Montmorency's desire for peace ensured the conference continued.

 Montmorency ultimately arranged for the Truce of Vaucelles to be signed on 5 February 1556 between France, the Empire and Spain.
 This had the advantage of helping him with negotiating the release of his son François from his captivity.
 Meanwhile for the Emperor it allowed him to conduct the formalities of his abdication.
 The truce declared that there would be a five year truce between France and Philip II, who was elevated to kingship in Spain.
 It was further declared that neither side would build any further fortifications.
-The truce was a considerable victory for the French, allowing the king to keep control of Metz, Toul, Verdun, all the places captured in Luxembourg, Hainaut and Vlaanderen between 1552 and 1555; their control of Piemonte, Monferrato and Corse.
+The truce was a considerable victory for the French, allowing the king to keep control of Metz, Toul, Verdun, all the places captured in Luxembourg, Hainaut and Flanders between 1552 and 1555; their control of Piedmont, Montferrat and Corsica.

 For his leadership in the movement towards peace, he was subject to increasing scorn from public opinion.
 He was accused of being fearful that if war was allowed to continue he would be supplanted in the royal favour by more aggressive captains such as Guise, Vielleville, Monluc and Brissac.
 De Crue, Montmorency's biographer, finds this attitude short-sighted and highlights Montmorency's skill at ensuring the army remained supplied and his determination to preserve the stability of the monarchy.
 More personal scorn was directed at Montmorency by the Lorraine brothers for the undermining of the work they were undertaking with the Papacy.

-Alongside his nephew Coligny the governor of Picardie, Montmorency worked to ensure that vigilance was maintained on the north eastern border of the kingdom.
+Alongside his nephew Coligny the governor of Picardy, Montmorency worked to ensure that vigilance was maintained on the north eastern border of the kingdom.
 Montmorency ordered engineers to overhaul the fortifications of the Haute Somme.